gaetan-denis/gaetan-denis/README.md

 - Full-stack PHP/Symfony projects
 - Vue.js front-end experiments
 - Backend concepts, exercises, and prototypes
-- Some React/TypeScript, .NET, and WordPress projects from training
+- Some React/TypeScript, .NET, WordPress, Tailwind, and GitLab projects from training
 - Small tools and utilities I iterate on regularly

 I’m currently looking for a junior **full-stack or backend** position — feel free to reach out 📩